Updated on [10/18/2021]

 The development of elevators began as early as the mid-1800’s.
 At a trade show in New York, a man shocked a crowd of spectators as he stood on an elevator platform at maximum height (Fig. 1) and cut the platform’s only bearer cable.

 The platform sank by only a few centimeters before it immediately stopped.
 This pragmatic mechanic’s revolutionary new safety brake ensured that the platform didn’t crash.
 “All safe, gentlemen!” he announced.
 The man on the elevator platform was Elisha Graves Otis.
-With his safety brake, Otis practically founded the elevator industry.
-His invention made it possible for the first time that a building—and the fantasy of architects—could continue to grow and advance the course of urbanization.
-At present, half the world’s population lives in cities; by 2050 it will be two-thirds of the approximately nine billion people then living.
+Otis sold his first safety elevator in 1853.

-Because elevators consume up to 10% of a high-rise building’s energy consumption, a core goal in this industrial sector, besides increasing comfort, is higher efficiency.
-Elevator efficiency gains can be attained that increase the load capacity while reducing required installation space, reduce noise while increasing traversing speeds, lengthen maintenance intervals, and reduce environmental pollution in spite of increased performance.
+Elevator efficiency gains can be attained to increase the load capacity while reducing required installation space, reduce noise while increasing traversing speeds, lengthen maintenance intervals, and reduce environmental pollution in spite of increased performance.

-Thanks to the freedom from maintenance and the power density of torque motors, it was also possible to integrate them in the elevator shaft (see Fig. 3) and do without the machine room.
-This option was as welcome to architects as to building owners because it enabled them to realize new building designs and savings.
+Thanks to the freedom from maintenance and the power density of torque motors, it was also possible to integrate them in the elevator shaft and do without the machine room.
+This option was as welcome to architects as it was to building owners because it enabled them to realize new building designs and savings.

 The technology of these motors frequently requires an absolute position value to ascertain the rotor position so that the motor current is controlled with the correct phase.
 Also, the relatively low rated speed (60 to 1500 rpm) of these drive designs made high-resolution position acquisition a must to be adequate to the short control cycle times.